jdegand/job-listings-with-filtering/README.md

 ### Continued development

 - Clean up CSS organization
-- Filters but no way to really go backwards
+- Filters but no way to really go backwards - have to refresh to reset
 - Router?
 - Pagination
 - Fetch instead of just importing the data